MikeBusuttil/GraphDB-playground/exercises.md

 6. List products with "queso" in the name.

-7. Find ordersshipping to France or Belgium
+7. Find orders shipping to France or Belgium.

-8. ordersshipping to any country in Latin America
+8. Find orders shipping to any country in Latin America.

-9. employees, in order of age
+9. List employees with full name, in order of age.

-10. employees full name

-11. Count customers per each contact titles
+10. Count customers per each contact titles

-12. products and associated supplier names
+11. Who supplies each product?

-13. orders and the Shipper that was used for OrderDate BETWEEN '1996-05-01' AND '1996-05-12'
+12. List the orders made in the first 2 weeks of May 1996 with the Shipper that was used for each order.

 ## 3. Intermediate